 14. Silhouette Embroidery

 Silhouettes of family members or pets can be a heartfelt addition.
 I once surprised a friend with her dog’s silhouette on her baby’s blanket, and it was a huge hit.
+You can find more inspiration in our collection of charming baby blanket sewing patterns.

 15. Patchwork Embroidery

 Combining different fabrics and stitching patterns can create a beautiful patchwork effect.
 It’s a fantastic way to upcycle fabric scraps from other projects.
+You can find inspiration for your next design in our charming embroidery pattern ideas.

 16. Seasonal Themes